belzecue/arlez80_godot-midi-player2/readme.md

 * Supports play format 2
     * SMF.gd can read it. but I will not implement it to MIDI Player.

-## Known Problem

-* Player's timebase is 1/60 sec.
-    * It probably need 1/240 sec at least.

 ## License

 MIT License